OctopusDeploy/blog/blog/2023-12/2024-deprecated-features/index.md

 ### ScriptCS

-Earlier in 2023, we let you know we're moving the [C# script execution engine, from ScriptCS to dotnet script](https://octopus.com/blog/rfc-migrate-scriptcs-dotnet-script).
+Earlier in 2023, we announced our plans to migrate the [C# script execution engine from ScriptCS to dotnet-script](https://octopus.com/blog/rfc-migrate-scriptcs-dotnet-script).

-We're now midway through this process, so we temporarily support both mechanisms, controllable via a project variable.
-From 2025.2 onwards the default execution engine is dotnet-script.
-The project variable outlined in our migration guide can be used to switch back to ScriptCS however this will be deprecated in 2025.3.
-For more information on migrating please see our [blog post](https://octopus.com/blog/rfc-migrate-scriptcs-dotnet-script).
+We're now midway through this process.
+Both engines are currently supported and selectable via a project variable.
+Starting with version **2025.2**, dotnet-script will become the default execution engine.
+Support for ScriptCS will be **removed in 2025.3**.

+For guidance on updating your scripts, refer to our [blog post](https://octopus.com/blog/rfc-migrate-scriptcs-dotnet-script).

 ### Octo CLI